juancsalas/Liri-Node-App/README.md

-# Liri-Node-App - Assignment 10
+# Liri-Node-App - Juan Carlos Salas
-## Juan Carlos Salas - Coding Bootcamp
+## Coding Bootcamp - Asignment 10

 This application is comprised of several APIs and node packages to provide you with specific information about films, concerts, and music.